 When we reviewed those 39 technologies in our guide to marketing technology, we grouped them further into four key marketing activities :-

 - One to one interactions with the customer

 - Analytics – data and insight about the customer

 - Enabling and optimising systems – technology that makes it easier to do marketing

-If you want to address this martech challenge, it’s important to coax these old marketing dogs into learning new martech tricks.
+If you want to fix this martech challenge, you need to coax these old marketing dogs into learning new martech tricks.